Advantages and Disadvantages of AMR

 Automation and robotics have been part and parcel in today’s industry.
 Industries ranging from automotive, F&B, healthcare, and many others are constantly looking for ways to further maximize their production and productivity.
-In many cases, Automated Guided Vehicle (AGV) is seen to have potential of increasing the productivity of any operations.
-Usually, business owners will consider the advantages and disadvantages of AGV before purchasing one.
+In many cases, Autonomous Mobile Robot (AMR) is seen to have potential of increasing the productivity of any operations.
+Usually, business owners will consider the advantages and disadvantages of AMR before purchasing one.
 Hence, let’s analyze the pros and cons of it.

 ✓ Reliable workforce

 Unlike humans, robots do not get tired.
-AGV can work consistently around-the-clock to meet the targeted production of a company.
+AMR can work consistently around-the-clock to meet the targeted production of a company.
 This is very beneficial for companies operating 24/7 as owners would not have to worry about the shortage of shift workers.
-Furthermore, AGV is more accurate than humans as it is assisted with precise algorithms.
+Furthermore, AMR is more accurate than humans as it is assisted with precise algorithms.

 ✓ Lesser harm to employees

-According to statistics given by the National Safety Council, one employee will be injured while at work every 7 seconds.
-In the heavy industry, it is a norm for workers to carry heavy loads such as car engines, bins and raw materials.
+Acco car engines, bins and raw materials.
 The recommended load for men to carry is 25kg which can be very restrictive.
-With the help of AGV, more loads can be transported simultaneously with lesser time needed.
-AGV can also replace workers in unmanned and hazardous working environment such as nuclear plants.
+With the help of AMR, more loads can be transrding to statistics given by the National Safety Council, one employee will be injured while at work every 7 seconds.
+In the heavy industry, it is a norm for workers to carry heavy loads such asported simultaneously with lesser time needed.
+AMR can also replace workers in unmanned and hazardous working environment such as nuclear plants.

 ✓ Minimize operational cost

 The existence of AMR in a facility will enable employees to reduce labor cost.
 This is because the employee would not have to hire many unskilled workers as well as to provide overtime pay.
 Product damage during transportation caused by human errors can be eliminated too.